-APR 205 Introduction to Programmable Logic Controllers (6 class brs/wk, 6 cr) F
+APR 205 Introduction to Programmable Logic Controllers

 A hands-on introduction to programmable logic controllers (PLCs).
 Students will learn to convert common industrial control circuits to PLC ladder logic as well as designing programs from narrative description.
 Emphasis is given to interfacing the PLC with a selection of electro-pneumatic control devices.
 A systemic approach to testing and troubleshooting PLC programs will also be covered.
-Prerequisite: Successful completion of all previous coursework or instructor's approval.
+Required: Successful completion of all previous coursework or instructor's approval.